naredula-jana/Jiny-Kernel/README.md

  -  bringing kernel up on x86_64 without any user level app.
  -  Implementing most of the linux system calls, so that statically compiled app's on linux can run as it is.
 Currently app's like busybox can run as it is.

-  **Phase-2:** Modifying kernel to support high priority apps(In Progress)
+  **Phase-2:** Changes to support high priority apps(In Progress)
-      - Modifying the  virtual memory layer to support high priority app, so that the app can run in the kernel context along with the kernel.
+      - Modifying the  virtual memory layer to make high priority app run in the same space as that of the kernel.
       - Scheduler changes: To disable/minimize the interrupts on the cpu that is loaded with high priority app.
 This is to reduce the cpu overhead and locks.
+      - Making lockless or minimizing the contention.
-      -changes to libc.
+      - changes to libc.

   **Phase-3:**  Converting most of subsystems from c to c++11(In Progress).